source-dan/osu-replay-analysis/README.md

 This software address these concerns by providing accessible software that parses and analyses `.osr` replay files from osu!.
 By enabling players and spectators to examine key press events and optionally compute hold times, the tool promotes fair play and integrity.

+This software can be used to detect ReplayRidor, or any other form of replay riding/stealing.
+It can also be used to check for relax, DKS/Macros, or any other form of key-press/hit cheat.

 ## How It Works
 This Python program is designed to parse and analyse `.osr` replay files from the game osu!.
 It extracts key press events and optionally calculates and visualises hold times for each key press event.
 Here’s how to use it: